 Cybersecurity Mesh Architecture – A Quick Guide

 However, there is a new security approach being introduced that promises scalable protection and individual perimeters.
-One of Gartner’s top strategic technology trends for 2022, cybersecurity mesh architecture (CSMA) looks to be an answer to cloud security.
+One of Gartner’s top strategic technology trends for 2022, cybersecurity mesh architecture (CSMA) looks to be an answer for cloud security.

 What is Cybersecurity Mesh?